steelwheels/KiwiScript/README.md

 # About KiwiScript
-Repository for the package of frameworks to implement/support JavaScript runtime by iOS and Mac OS X applications.
+Repository for the package of frameworks to implement/support JavaScript runtime by macOS and iOS applications.
 This package contains
 - `Kiwi Engine`: The framework to operate JavaScript engine based on [JavaScriptCore](https://developer.apple.com/reference/javascriptcore).
 - `KSStdLib`: General purpose library which is used as the built-in object in the JavaScript.
 - `KiwiShell`: JavaScript interface to control shell commands by macOS application.